-- 100% of any student's open balance is covered by financial aid and all paperwork has been completed. - Students are using Federal work-study funds or are employed as a student worker with the Residential Life Department to settle account balances and have completed the necessary payroll documentation for direct funding to their Post University accounts. - Students who have submitted signed credit card authorizations and who have signed payment plans on file and continue to make payments in accordance with their agreements.
+- 100% of any student's open balance is covered by financial aid, all paperwork has been completed, and aid is received within 45 days. - Students are using Federal work-study funds or are employed as a student worker with the Residential Life Department to settle account balances and have completed the necessary payroll documentation for direct funding to their Post University accounts. - Students have signed payment plans on file and continue to make payments in accordance with their agreements.